campbea/flytster-api/README.md

 - `is_purchased`: Becomes true after passenger successfully purchase ticket.
 - `is_booked`: Becomes true after trip is successfully booked through Sabre.
 - `is_ticketed`: Becomes true once ticketing is successful.
-- `is_expired`: Becomes true once the current date equals the departure date.

 #### Create a trip